hpcleuven/VscDocumentation/source/access/mfa_guide.rst

 credentials, such as username and password, they won’t be able to access the VSC netowrk without that additional authentication factor.

+Currently, there are two ways to connect to VSC: via the `VSC firewall page`_ and via SSH certificates.
+The firewall page method can be used without the need to set SSH certificates with help of a certificates agent.
+The second method requires that first the user gets a valid SSH session certificate and then proceeds with connecting to VSC.
+Both methods employ MFA.

 MFA without an agent
 --------------------